ngchihuan/LightPyCL/README.md

 * DXF import of 2D and 3D objects.
 * A UI.

 Depending on necessity, some of these features will be implemented.
-Currently, however, there is no overpowering need for them.
+Currently however, there is no overpowering need for them.
 Especially not for a UI.
 So if you desire the one or the other feature, drop me a line.
 Or even better -- **Join the project!**

 ## Prerequisites